Republicans who won't be coming back to Congress after 2018 midterm elections

 Kristi Noem

-Instead of seeking reelection in 2018, Rep. Kristi Noem, R-S.D., announced in November 2016 that she will run for governor instead.
+Instead of seeking re-election in 2018, Rep. Kristi Noem, R-S.D., announced in November 2016 that she will run for governor instead.

 In her announcement, Noem, 46, officially kicked off her gubernatorial bid this year.